Introduction

 The cost of SLA failure at enterprise scale

-15–25% scheduling inefficiency; up to 30% of clinician time lost to travel or admin overhead.
+Reactive scheduling culture15 to 25 percent scheduling inefficiency, with up to 30 percent of clinician time lost to travel or admin overhead

 2. Reframing Scheduling as a Revenue Lever